Finding the Prospecting Needle In the LinkedIn Haystack.

 3. Support Lead Gen Initiatives | Lucy Railton

-"We try to confirm the identity, title and location of every inbound lead via LinkedIn.
+“We try to confirm the identity, title and location of every inbound lead via LinkedIn.
 We provide profile links with the assignment of leads.
-This gives our reps fewer reasons to not do proper prospect research and/or connect with them via LinkedIn.
-Also, by connecting to industry specific groups ... we have access to a larger audience of searchable contacts.
+This gives our reps fewer reasons not to do proper prospect research and/or connect with them via LinkedIn.
+Also, by connecting to industry-specific groups ... we have access to a larger audience of searchable contacts.

 Additionally, with the advent if the new “endorsement” feature, we can see the names of people likely connected to a prospect that we’re currently not connected to.
 Plus, the number of endorsements and titles of the endorsers often gives us an indication of how immersed the prospect is in our industry.”